Martians, Go Home: Synopsis

 The story begins on 26 March 1964.
 Luke Deveraux, the protagonist, is a 37-year-old sci-fi writer who is being divorced by his wife.
 Deveraux holes himself up in a desert cabin with the intention of writing a new novel (and forgetting the painful failure of his marriage).
 Drunk, he considers writing a story about Martians, when, all of a sudden, someone knocks on the door.
 Deveraux opens it to find a little green man, a Martian.
 The Martian turns out to be very discourteous; he insists on calling Luke 'Mack,' and has little in mind other than the desire to insult and humiliate Luke.
 The Martian, who is intangible, proves to be able to disappear at will and to see through opaque materials.
 Luke leaves his cabin by car, thinking to himself that the alien was but a drunken hallucination.
-He realises that he is wrong when he sees that a billion Martians have come to Earth.
+He realises that he is wrong when he discovers that a billion Martians have come to Earth.